oversoulmoon/Arch-Linux-Install-Script/README.md

 # Arch-Linux-Install-Script
-This is a script to perform a simple install of arch linux.
+This is inspired from Microsoft Deployment Toolit which allows for the quick deployment of multiple systems asynchronously.